vmartins321/clustering-psychographics/README.md

 ##Linear Regression Elantra
 Predict future sales using historical data.
 Check for multicolinearity.

+#Logistic Regression World Series
+Predict whether a team will make it to the World Series.

 ##Predicting Popular Articles
 Use text analysis and random forests in R to predict which New York Times articles will be popular.
 Also includes text processing.